-When your character is trying to accomplish something, and the outcome is in doubt or dramatically relevant, you need to make a draw.
+When your character is trying to accomplish something, and the outcome is in doubt or dramatically relevant, you need to draw a card.
 When making a draw, you will pick a card (numbered 1-10) at random from a Storyteller and add your character’s “pool.”
 The pool is what shows your character’s inherent abilities and comes from your character’s attributes and sills.
 It will be calculated like this: Attribute + Skill, Attribute + Special Training, or Attribute + Attribute.
 There are also a number of miscellaneous other things that might add to your character’s pool, such as Advantages or Tools.
 The Storytellers might also inform you of other special circumstantial modifiers.

 Resolving a Draw